What Is Renewal Rate?

 What is a good renewal rate for SaaS?

 Enterprise SaaS companies target dollar-weighted renewal rates above 90%, with best-in-class reaching 95%+.
 Logo renewal rates are typically 5-10 points lower because smaller accounts churn at higher rates.
+This is a common area of focus for customer success teams working to improve their approach to Renewal Rate.

 How is renewal rate different from retention rate?

 Renewal rate measures only the cohort of customers whose contracts were up for renewal in a given period.
 Retention rate measures the full customer base.
 Renewal rate is more actionable for CS teams managing specific upcoming renewals.
+This is a common area of focus for customer success teams working to improve their approach to Renewal Rate.

 When should renewal conversations start?

 Best practice is 90-120 days before the renewal date for enterprise accounts, and 60-90 days for mid-market.
 This gives enough time to address concerns, demonstrate value, and negotiate terms if needed.
+This is a common area of focus for customer success teams working to improve their approach to Renewal Rate.